Public Health Sciences (PH)

 PH 681 Environmental Determinants of Health (3) Environmental factors in personal and community health; implications for public health practice.
 Consideration of major issues from local, U.S., and international perspectives.

 PH 683 Global Nutrition (2) Examination of global food and nutrition problems, programs, issues, policies, and strategies for improvement.
+A-F only.
 Pre: statistics and consent.
 (Alt. years: fall) (Cross-listed as FSHN 683)

-PH 684 Supplemental and Nutritional Approaches in Disease Prevention and Treatment (2) Examines a variety of issues associated with nutritional and supplemental approaches to reduce disease incidence, morbidity, and mortality in relation to public health prevention strategies.
+PH 684 Supplemental and Nutritional Approaches in Disease Prevention and Treatment (3) Examines a variety of issues associated with nutritional and supplemental approaches to reduce disease incidence, morbidity, and mortality in relation to public health prevention strategies.
 PH majors only.
 (Cross-listed as FSHN 684)